eTextile/Matrix/Arduino/README.md

 - The sketch implemant rows and columns scaning algorithm.
 - The 16x16 matrix is interpolated to 64x64 with bilinear algorithm (will be optimised).
 - The blob tracking is applyed on to the interpolated matrix.
-- The blobs coordinates are transmit via OSC
+- The blobs coordinates are transmit via OSC.

 ## Teensy 3.1/3.2 SPI Pin mapping
 Control pins to send values to the 8-BITs shift registers used on the E-256 PCB